crsl4/julia-workshop/lectures/session4-other-tools.md

 ---
 class: left, top

+# So far you have learned

+- Data tools with `Arrow.jl` and `Tables.jl`
+- Model fitting with `MixedModels.jl`

 # Other Data Science tools in Julia

-- Communication with other systems
+- Communication with other systems: R and python
 - Package system
 - Tuning performance